akhaled01/void/README.md

 ### Event Listener Extensions

-Osiris extends `HTMLElement` and `Document` prototypes with the following utility methods:
+Vortex extends `HTMLElement` and `Document` prototypes with the following utility methods:

 - **`listen(eventType, callback)`**
   Adds an event listener to an element.